-Where to park, where’s the bathroom, do all of the lights and electricity work- all things you should not only figure out prior to the party but make signs for or let guests know about.
+Where to park, where’s the bathroom, do all of the lights and electricity work, do you have enough trash cans- all things you should not only figure out prior to the party but make signs for or let guests know about.

 The larger your guest list is the more important this is!
 We’ve seen people forget to include this info to guests with overwhelming and disastrous results.

 9. Don’t Forget To Safeguard Your Party For 2020